rwillett/top-phonegap-mistakes/whitelist-matrix.md

 ###6. <a name=access>access origin</a>###

-Controls which network requests (images, XHRs, etc) are allowed to be made (via cordova native hooks).
+Controls which network requests (images, XHRs, etc) are allowed to be made (via Cordova native hooks).

 Without any `<access>` tags, only requests to `file://` URLs are allowed.
 However, the default Cordova application includes `<access origin="*">` by default.